 - There is an ongoing threat of terrorism in Russia.
 Terrorist attacks have occurred in Russian cities, including Moscow, and are a particular threat in the North Caucasus region.
-Attacks may also take place in other regions of Russia.
+Attacks may take place in other regions of Russia.

 - Targets have included public transport and transport hubs, and public places frequented by foreigners.
 In addition, a number of planned attacks have been disrupted by security services in recent years, underscoring the continuing interest of terrorists in attacking Russian locations.